sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/japan/README.md

 Japan has to deal with very deep Pacific Ocean chokepoints, volcanoes peppering its island, and powerful subduction plate boundaries.
 It's likely that Japan will face significant trials during S1 -> S2.

 If I had to find a region to stay in, it would be at one of the highest mountain peaks in the mid-western areas of Japan that don't have any volcanoes (see map above).
+But given the earthquakes, volcanoes, and Pacific Ocean water surge, it would likely be a gamble.

 ## Citations